curl/curl/docs/CHECKSRC.md

 - `COMMANOSPACE`: a comma without following space

-- `COPYRIGHT`: the file is missing a copyright statement!
+- `COPYRIGHT`: the file is missing a copyright statement

 - `CPPCOMMENTS`: `//` comment detected, that is not C89 compliant